 Repeat using a smaller hole in the drawplate.

-Wrap the wire around a pipe to form hoop shape.
+Wrap the wire around a pipe or dowel to form hoop shape.
 Cut two equal segments that each overlap the beginning of the wrap.

 Gently hammer with a nylon hammer on a steel block to work harden.

 Gently hammer with a ball pein hammer to further harden and texture the wire.

 Use a cup bur to round one end of each hoop wire, then hammer-flatten end into a teardrop.

 Create a small hole using an awl through the flattened end of wire into a piece of heavy card stock.